Télécom Paris

-Télécom Paris (also known as ENST or Télécom or École nationale supérieure des télécommunications /fr/; also Télécom ParisTech until 2019) is a French public institution for higher education (grande école) and engineering research.
-Located in Palaiseau, it is also a member of the Institut Polytechnique de Paris and the Institut Mines-Télécom.
-In 2021, it was the sixth highest ranked French university in the World University Rankings, and the 7th best small university worldwide.
+Télécom Paris is an engineering grande école located in Palaiseau, France.
+It is a member of the Polytechnic Institute of Paris and the Institut Mines-Télécom.
+In 2021, it was the sixth highest ranked French university in THE World University Rankings, and the 7th best small university worldwide.

-In the QS Ranking, Télécom Paris is the 64th best university worldwide in Engineering.
+In the QS Ranking, Télécom Paris is the 64th best university worldwide in engineering.

 In 1991, Télécom Paris and the EPFL established a school named EURECOM located in Sophia-Antipolis.
 Students can be admitted either in Palaiseau or in Sophia-Antipolis.

 History

 In 1845, Alphonse Foy, director of telegraphic lines, proposed a school specializing in telegraphy for Polytechnicians.
 However, his proposition was rejected.
 The school was founded on 12 July 1878 as the École professionnelle supérieure des postes et télégraphes (EPSPT).
 In 1912, the school's name was changed to École supérieure des postes et télégraphes (ESPT).
 In 1934, the ESPT moved to rue Barrault, in the 13th arrondissement of Paris.
 In 1938, the school was renamed École nationale supérieure des postes, télégraphes et téléphones (ENSPTT), and in the same year, the President of France, Albert Lebrun awarded the school Legion of Honor.
 During the Second World War, in 1942, the school was divided into two schools: the ENSPTT and École nationale supérieure des télécommunications (ENST).
 The ENSPTT was closed on 31 December 2002.
 In 1971, the ENST passed under the direct guardianship of the Direction générale des télécommunications, and the development of telecommunications during this period drove the state to create two associate schools: the ENST Bretagne in 1977 in Brest, and the INT in 1979 at Évry.
 In 1992, the ENST, together with the EPFL, founded the EURECOM at Sophia-Antipolis.
 On 26 December 1996, the Groupe des Écoles des Télécommunications (GET, nowadays Institut Mines-Télécom) was established.
 It consists of a group of telecommunications schools including the ENST, the Télécom Bretagne (nowadays IMT Atlantique), the Télécom SudParis, and EURECOM.
 On 21 September 2009, the school's name was changed to Télécom ParisTech.
 On 1 June 2019, the school's name was again changed to Télécom Paris after the formation of Institute Polytechnique de Paris.